Close×

 Surface type: Concrete

-Production challenges: The surface is approximately 10 feet high with no possibility of using machinery.
-We will install scaffolding for the duration of production.
+Production challenges: The surface is approximately 10 feet high, and there is no way to use machinery.
+We will set up scaffolding for the duration of production.

 Estimated production time: approximately 15 days